 Eligibility to apply for Canadian Experience Class

-Canadian Experience Class (CEC) is an immigration program for those who have worked in Canada for at least one year to immigrate permanently.
-Since 2015 its applications are processed under the Express Entry immigration selection system.
+Canadian Experience Class (CEC) is an immigration program for those who have worked in Canada for at least one year for Canada PR.
+Since 2015 its applications are processed under the Canada Immigration Express Entry System.

 Two major CEC Advantages

-Canadian Experience Class candidates have built up at least one year of Canadian work experience.
-This is a highly-valued factor under the CRS, and, as such, gives these applicants something of a “head start” against other candidates in the pool.
-Because the required documentation is minimal, Canadian Experience Class applications are processed within three to four months.
+It requires at least one year of Canadian work experience.
+Moreover, this is a major factor under the CRS, which in turn provides benefits against other candidates in the pool.
+As the required documentation is minimal, Canadian Experience Class applications are processed within three to four months.

 Potential disadvantage: Even if you are eligible to apply under the Canadian Experience Class, there is no guarantee that you will be invited to do so.
-There are steps you may take to improve your chances of receiving an Invitation to Apply.
+However, there are steps you may take to improve your chances of receiving an Invitation to Apply.

 Applicants must meet the following minimum requirements.
 They must:

-- The applicant must have obtained at least one year of work Experience.
+- Obtained at least one year of work Experience.
 It can be skilled, professional, or technical within 36 months of the application date

 - Meet or surpass a Canadian Language Benchmark (CLB) of 5 (“initial intermediate”) or 7 (“adequate intermediate proficiency”).
 It will depend on the level of the job